dmbarbour/glas/docs/GlasProg.md

 ## Proposed Program Primitives

-Program Control:
+Control Flow:

-* `n:Name` - we'll generally try to interpret a name in terms of inlining its definition, though recursion requires special attention for performance reasons.
+* `n:Name` - we can interpret a name in terms of substituting its definition.
+Performance may involve call stacks and tail-call optimization.
 * `(%do P1 P2 P3 ...)` - execute P1 then P2 then P3 etc. in sequence.
 We also use `(%do)` as our primary no-op, and '%do' as the constructor for committed action in a decision tree structure.
 * `%fail` - voluntary failure, interpretation is contextual but will gend to abort the current transaction and allow some observable handling of this, e.g. backtracking conditions, or aborting a coroutine step until observed conditions change.
 For contrast, involuntary failures such as type errors are instead modeled as divergence like an infinite loop.
 * `(%cond Sel)` - supports if/then/else, pattern matching, etc..
-The Sel type consists primarily of '%br' nodes, but may terminate with '%do' or '%fail'.
-It's a divergence error if no operation is matched.
+The Sel type has a distinct AST structure from full programs.
   * `(%br C BrL SelR)` - run C within a hierarchical transaction.
 If C terminates normally, run SelL.
 If C fails voluntarily, abort then run SelR.
 Note that committing C is left to SelL.
   * `(%do P1 ...)` - in context of Sel, represents committed action.
 Commit the entire chain of prior branch conditions, then run '%do' in the same transactional context as '%cond' or '%loop'.
   * `%fail` - in context of Sel, represents the lack of a case on the current branch.
 Causes computation to backtrack, aborting the most recent successful branch condition then trying the SelR path.
 In normal form, appears only in SelR position because we can optimize `(%br C %fail SelR) => SelR`.
   * Beyond these, Sel may also support language declarations, annotations, and macros.
-* `(%loop Sel)` - supports anonymous loops, uses same Sel type as '%cond'.
-In the simplest case, `"while Cond do Body"` becomes `(%loop (%br Cond (%do Body) %fail))`.
-But we can integrate loop conditions with an action selector.
-Programs may also express loops via recursive definitions!
+* `(%loop Sel)` - supports anonymous while-do loops, albeit mixing selection of action.
+Uses same Sel type as '%cond'.
+Implicitly exits loop if no '%do' step is selected.
-* `(%c P1 P2 P3 ...)` - execute P1, P2, P3, etc. concurrently as coroutines with independent stacks and voluntary yield of shared registers and handlers.
-This operation exits only when all coroutines exit, i.e. fork-join behavior.
-The scheduler shall guarantee associativity.
+* `(%co P1 P2 P3 ...)` - execute P1, P2, P3, etc. concurrently as coroutines with independent stacks and voluntary yield.
+This step only exits when all coroutines complete.
-* `%yield` - pauses a computation, providing an opportunity for concurrent computations to operate.
+* `%yield` - pauses a coroutine, providing an opportunity for concurrent computations to operate.
 Resumption is implicit.
 Each yield-to-yield step should be logically atomic, thus '%fail' implicitly rewinds to a prior '%yield' then awaits changes to observed state.
 * `(%atomic P)` - an atomic operation may yield, but will only resume internally.
 Fails only if all internal resumptions are failing.
 * `(%choice P1 P2 P3 ...)` - represents non-deterministic runtime choice of P1 or P2 or P3.

-* `(%sched Schedule P)` - (tentative; low priority) local guidance of a continuation scheduler, would only apply to continuations expressed within P.
+* `(%sched Schedule P)` - (tentative; low priority) local guidance of a continuation scheduler, would only apply to continuations expressed within P. Not quite sure what a Schedule is.

-Data Stack Manipulation:
+Data Manipulation:
 * `d:Data` - push copy of data to top of data stack
 * `(%dip P)` - run P while hiding top of data stack
-* `%swap` - flip top two stack elements. i.e. "ab-ba"
+* `%swap` - exchange top two stack elements. i.e. "ab-ba"
 * `%copy` - copy top stack element, i.e. "a-aa".
 * `%drop` - drop top stack element, i.e. "a-".

-Data Manipulation:
 * `%take` - "rl-vr" given a radix trie and bitstring label, extract the value and the radix tree minus the label.
 This is equivalent to '%fail' if no such label exists.
 * `%put` - "vrl-r" given a value, radix trie, and label, add the value to the radix tree at the label.
 This will diverge if it overwrites existing tree structure.

-Environment Interaction:
+Environment Manipulation:
+* `(%scope EnvTL P)` - apply EnvTL to RegisterNames and HandlerNames in P. This applies across definition boundaries.
+To support extension, composition, and metaprogramming, EnvTL has a dedicated AST structure.
+  * `(%tl TL)` - the common case, same prefix-to-prefix radix tree TL as namespaces.
+    * Translation to NULL or WARN will block use of a register or handler, with WARN reducing compile-time errors to compile-time warnings and runtime errors (by default).
+  * `(%tl.arc NewPrefix OldPrefix RegisterName)` - (tentative) support for associative naming structure; see *Environment Abstraction*.
+  * `(%tl.seq EnvTL1 EnvTL2 ...)` - apply EnvTL1 then EnvTL2 etc. in sequence.
+* `(%local Prefix P)` - (tentative) allocate a fresh namespace with registers initialized to zero.
+Translate Prefix to this namespace in context of P. Clear the registers upon exit from P. Clear may diverge if registers contain linear data.
+  * we could feasibly integrate with handlers, e.g. `(%local Prefix Handlers P)`
+* `(%rw RegisterName)` - swap data between named register and top data stack element.
-* `(%call HandlerName TL)` - invoke a handler defined in the environment, with a translation applied to the handler's view of the caller's context (may be identity).
+* `(%call HandlerName EnvTL)` - invoke a handler, applying a translation to control the handler's view of the caller's environment.
-* `(%rw RegisterName)` - exchange data between a register and top stack element.

-Environment Control:
-* `(%scope TL P)` - applies TL to RegisterNames and HandlerNames when running P. introducing locals and handlers
-* TODO - *introducing local registers and handlers*
+* *tbd* - introduce handlers in context of a subprogram.

 Tooling and Evolution:

-* `(%lang Version AST)` - Language declaration.
-Version is a dict for ad hoc extensibility.
-Idempotent, thus usually equivalent to AST, but in special cases we might apply adapters or switch interpreters to integrate languages.
-* `(%an Annotation AST)` - Equivalent to AST, but Annotations provide ad hoc guidance to compilers, interpeters, optimizers, debuggers, typecheckers, theorem provers, and similar tools.
-By convention, Annotations have form `(%an.ctor Args)`, and are not directly interpreted as programs.
+* `(%an Annotation P)` - Equivalent to P, modulo performance, analysis, instrumentation, and reflection.
+Annotations provide ad hoc guidance to compilers, interpeters, optimizers, debuggers, typecheckers, theorem provers, and similar tools.
+* `(%lang Version P)` - Language declaration for P. Declarations should be idempotent, so this does nothing if the language version doesn't change.
+However, in the general case it may result in support for different primitives and distinct interpretations of existing primitives in P. Version may be encoded as a dict.

 Metaprogramming:
 * `(%macro Template)` - Template is an AST that locally contains special '%macro.\*' elements for rewriting.
-'Locally' means no rewriting across definition boundaries.
-Applied as a user-defined constructor.
+In this context, 'locally' restricts rewriting across definition boundaries, i.e. no 'free' macro variables.
+Macros are applied as a user-defined constructor in programs, selectors, annotations, and other AST types.
 * `(%macro.arg K)` - is substituted by the Kth AST argument to the constructor.
 This includes K=0 referring to the constructor, the macro definition, thus supporting anonymous recursion.
 * `%macro.argc` - is substituted by the count of AST arguments after arg 0.
-* `(%macro.eval Localization ASTBuilder)` - after macro substitions, ASTBuilder should represent a pure, 0--1 arity program that returns an AST value (see namespace types).
-This AST is localized, replaces the eval constructor, then receives another round of macro substitutions.
+* `(%macro.eval Localization ASTBuilder)` - after macro substitions, ASTBuilder should represent a 0--1 arity program that returns an AST value (see namespace types).
+This AST is linked based on Localization, replaces the eval constructor, then receives another round of macro substitutions.

 ### Annotations

         (%an Annotation Operation)

+Annotations are not executable as programs, but they will support macros.

 Critical annotations, necessary in early versions of runtime: